- Organic farming’s low yields cannot possibly feed the world, and its costs are prohibitive for most of the planet’s consumers.

 To this group, GM-based agriculture remains an experiment–a potentially dangerous, untested idea.
 GM supporting scientists are seen as financially beholden to “Big Ag,” and Monsanto is held up as the epitome of dangerous ‘corporate control of our food system’.
 Further, some organic farmers deride conventional and GM farmers as lazy, dependent entirely on what extension agents advise them.

-To many hard working and independent scientists and farmers, this caricature of a fight has ranged from exasperating to plain silly.
+To many hard working, independent scientists and farmers, this caricature of a fight has ranged from exasperating to plain silly.

 An international study of wheat farming practices interviewed a number of farmers who used both organic and conventional practices on their land.
 One farmer declared that he would like to combine organic and conventional techniques, but couldn’t under the National Organic Program: